succinctlabs/op-succinct/book/validity/contracts/update-parameters.md

 ## Rolling upgrade guide

-1. Change your `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` locally.
+1. Perform some update that changes your `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` locally.
+For more information on producing the elfs and vkeys, see [this page](../../advanced/verify-binaries).
 2. From the project root, run the following command to add a new config. `just add_config my_upgrade`.
+This will automatically fetch the `aggregationVkey` and `rangeVkeyCommitment` from the `elf` directory, and the `rollupConfigHash` from the `L2_RPC` set in the `.env`.
 3. Spin up a new proposer that interacts with this config, by changing [`OP_SUCCINCT_CONFIG_NAME`](../proposer.md#optional-environment-variables).
 4. Shut down your old proposer.
-5. For security, delete your old config with `just remove-config old_config`.
+5. For security, delete your old `OpSuccinctConfig` with `just remove-config old_config`.